Leflore County School District: History

-In October 2013 the State of Mississippi took control of the school district.
+In October 2013, the State of Mississippi took control of the school district.
 The second person appointed by state as the head of the school district was Ilean Richards.

-Circa 2016 the rating of the Greenwood district was D. Unlike most state-mandated school district consolidations, in which a larger district absorbs a smaller district, in this instance two districts of roughly equal size are merging; in 2016 the Leflore district had 2,405 students and the Greenwood district had 2,846 students while the Leflore district had 2,405 students.
+Circa 2016, the rating of the Greenwood district was D. Unlike most state-mandated school district consolidations, in which a larger district absorbs a smaller district, in this instance two districts of roughly equal size merged; in 2016 the Leflore district had 2,405 students and the Greenwood district had 2,846 students while the Leflore district had 2,405 students.
 Adam Ganucheau and Zachary Oren Smith of Mississippi Today described both districts as being "large".

 David Jordan, a member of the Mississippi Senate, criticized the upcoming Greenwood-Leflore merger since the Leflore district's performance in state tests was worse than that of the Greenwood district; their respective grades from the Mississippi Department of Education circa 2016-2017 were F and C.

 Richards resigned in 2017, and James Johnson-Waldington became the district head.